^

 • Glandular polyp with cell proliferation.

-• In situ cancer (initial forms of oncology).
+• Carcinoma in situ (early forms of oncology).

-According to studies, the main cause of the malignancy of benign growths is genetic and hormonal disorders.
+According to the conducted research, the main reason for malignancy of benign growths is genetic and hormonal disorders.
 In the first case, it is a hereditary predisposition.
-The risk of cancer increases with the action of such factors:
+The risk of developing cancer increases under the influence of the following factors:

 • Gynecological diseases.